-I feel like all of my posts since I started writing again during this pandemic has been about being quarantined.
+I feel like all of my posts since I started writing again during this pandemic have been about being quarantined.
 I wish I could talk about other things, alas, our quarantine is still ongoing — it’s the longest in the world now and with no end in sight.
-I’ll save my rants about our government’s ineptitude for a different time, and instead share what I’ve been doing to cope.
+I’ll save my rants about our government’s ineptitude for a different time, and instead, share what I’ve been doing to cope.
 You’d think by now we’d all be experts at this thing already, seeing how long it’s been.
 But no, I still fail at adjusting to this, as I’m sure you are too.

 Aside from trying to find more worthwhile discoveries, I’ve taken up — and sadly stopped — a few hobbies while cooped up at home.

 Yes, I’m one of those people who became a plant parent because of the pandemic.
 I’ve always wanted to be one, but the quarantine gave me the opportunity to make it come true.
 I’m just one of so many who’ve found comfort in rearing plants.
 We asked an expert why so many of us turned to this hobby here.

 We bought so many decorative plants and I even tried my hand at growing vegetables from scraps too.
 Sadly, my dream of having a vegetable garden won’t materialize anytime soon because I’ve temporarily given up on it.
 I’m happy to report that our decorative plants continue to thrive though!

 I was all about the plant vibe!
 While we didn’t make a lot of money selling plants like others (who I presume have jacked up the prices way too much), we did earn enough to enjoy ordering food more than once a week.
 I still like plants and would love to continue selling them, but I’m pausing this endeavor until I’m sure that I’m sourcing it ethically.
 I’ve seen so many warnings and posts about people poaching — some have even resorted to stealing! — because of the demand.
 Of course, I can just grow and propagate.
 I haven’t really given it much thought, but we’ll see.